 In preparing this document, MAM has used a variety of data sources, including data it has gathered itself directly from investee companies and/or publicly available sources, and data provided by third party data providers.
 Any data source used may not be comprehensive, may use estimations or may involve a qualitative assessment, for example by a third party data provider.
 Further, there may be discrepancies between data sources, as well as data gaps, lags or limitations in the methodology for a particular data source.
-Divergent disclosure or determination of "ESG" factors, indicators or principal adverse impacts associated with an investment, product or asset, and different persons may consider or treat the same investment, product, asset, targets, actions or the like, differently from a sustainability perspective.
+Divergent ESG-related views, approaches, methodologies and disclosure standards exist in the market, including among data providers, with respect to the identification, assessment, disclosure or determination of "ESG" factors, indicators or principal adverse impacts associated with an investment, product or asset, and different persons may consider or treat the same investment, product, asset, targets, actions or the like, differently from a sustainability perspective.
 Data provided by a third party may also be subject to change.
 MAM has taken reasonable steps to mitigate the risks associated with any data limitations but does not make any representation or warranty as to the completeness or accuracy of any third-party data (whether actual or estimated), or of any other data that is disclosed in this document.